hammerlab/idiogrammatik/README.md

 });
 ```

-The `position` object passed to event callbacks has the following properties: `absoluteBp`, which is the base pair from the offset of the genome, `relativeBp` which is the base pair from the offset of the chromosome, `chromosome` which is the chromosome object at that base pair position, and `fmtAbsoluteBp` & `fmtRelativeBp` which is the formatted string version of `absoluteBp` and `relativeBp`, respectively.
+The `position` object passed to event callbacks has the following properties:
+`absoluteBp`, which is the base pair from the offset of the genome, `relativeBp`
+which is the base pair from the offset of the chromosome, `chromosome` which is
+the chromosome object at that base pair position, and `fmtAbsoluteBp` &
+`fmtRelativeBp` which is the formatted string version of `absoluteBp` and
+`relativeBp`, respectively.

-###### Selecting Ranges
+###### Selecting ranges

-It's easy enough to select and highlight ranges of the genome by extending the kgram itself.
-The below code shows an example using the highlight API and events.
-In this manner, ranges can be selected by shift-clicking the region start and end-points.
+It's easy enough to select and highlight ranges of the genome by extending the
+kgram itself.
+The below code shows an example using the highlight API and
+events.
+In this manner, ranges can be selected by shift-clicking the region
+start and end-points.

 ```javascript
 idiogrammatik.load(function(err, data) {